Vincent9797/Wheat-Detection/README.md

 This allowed me to get a validation mAP of ~0.93 at the end of the training.

 ### Evaluation
 The submission notebook on Kaggle can be found here: [https://www.kaggle.com/vincentyong97/efficientdet-inference](https://www.kaggle.com/vincentyong97/efficientdet-inference).
+The code needed to run inference can be found on there as well.

 An example of the output looks as such: